rhysbrettbowen/StyleGuide/readme.md

 {a: 1};
 ```

-- object literals with more than 10 keys that wary in length by more than 4 characters should have the values aligned the the next tab stop after the longest key
+- object literals with more than 10 keys that vary in length by more than 4 characters should have the values aligned the the next tab stop after the longest key

 ```
 // GOOD